omarghader/omarghader.github.io/_posts/2015-08-23-introduction-to-docker.markdown

 ###But How to use Docker ?

-In my next tutorial, we will maipulate docker containers. and I will show you how we connect a PhpMyAdmin to MySQL Server, both working on different docker containers on the same host.
+In my next tutorial, we will manipulate docker containers. and I will show you how we connect a PhpMyAdmin to MySQL Server, both working on different docker containers on the same host.